voquynhnga/be-assignment.aug-2025-Quynh-Nga/README.md

 - We only use the submissions for candidates evaluation.

 ## **A. Instructions**
+- Submission:
-- Candidate must fork this repository to a public repo under their name for submission.
+  - Candidate must fork this repository to a private repo under their name for submission.
 Notify email `hr@riverflow.solutions` when done.
+  - Candidate must add the following accounts as collaborators so our team can review your submission:
+    - `phunv-abx`
+    - `hle-abx`

 - Build a **multi-organization Task Management backend** (organizations → projects → tasks) with basic collaboration and notifications.
 - **Stack**: Python, FastAPI, PostgreSQL, Redis, Nginx.
 - Use Justfile for all run and development commands.